 Level II classes in addition learn the more advanced Level II Form with 9 additional movements.
 These classes may also include some additional qigong and self massage techniques.

-Our Advanced Tai Chi class begin with a short centering or meditation period and go deeper in understanding the Level 1 & 2 TCA forms, while exploring more QiGong practices, including Shibashi.
-We will introduce The Harvard Medical School Protocols, The Five Animal at Play, self massage and other fun practices as proficiency increases.
+Our Advanced Tai Chi class may begin or end with a short centering or meditation period and go deeper in understanding the Level 1 & 2 TCA forms, while exploring more Qigong practices, including Tai Chi Qigong – Shibashi.
+Depending on class interest we may also introduce Tai Chi for Better Balance, The Eight Brocades, The Harvard Medical School Protocols, The Five Animals at Play, self massage and other practices as proficiency increases.

 The Sun style of tai chi was selected for people with arthritis and related musculoskeletal conditions because of its powerful qigong exercises, especially effective for healing and relaxation.
 This style also offers a higher, more upright stance, putting less stress on the knees and hips thus making it more suitable for people with arthritis and older people.
 It does not require deep knee bends.
 The sequences keep you moving.
 The “follow step” typical of Sun style, offers more agile foot movement than other tai chi styles and doesn’t over stress joints by long periods of holding static postures.